apache/beam/website/www/site/content/en/documentation/ml/preprocess-data.md

 -   With `MLTransform`, you can use the same preprocessing steps for both training and inference, which ensures consistent results.
--   Use `MLTransform` to transform a single example or a batch of examples.
 -   `MLTransform` can do a full pass on the dataset, which is useful when you need to transform a single element only after analyzing the entire dataset.
 For example, with `MLTransform`, you can complete the following tasks: